Found us from search engine?

 So this time, I’ll share how I plan my Content Promotion to get the most out of every content.

 You might be asking why is there a need to plan it in the first place.
 Can’t you just share them whenever you feel like it?
 To be honest, that’s how I felt in the beginning.
 At first, content promotion is hardly difficult.

 I started off by sharing my posts in my personal social media accounts – Facebook, Twitter, Google Plus and LinkedIn.
 Remembering 5 places to share your posts once you hit publish is a piece of cake.

 But then, I started to found more and more platforms that I can promote on.
 I discovered online marketer communities such as Inbound and GrowthHackers to share my post with.
-Later I also stumbled upon a lot of submission-based sites like Jumzler and BizSugar.
+Later I also stumbled upon a lot of submission-based sites like BizSugar.

 To top it off, I learned how to maximize sharing contents on social media by posting on various social media groups like Google Plus Communities, Facebook Groups and LinkedIn Groups.
 Now this is where things started to really get out of hand.

 On Google Plus alone, I already have up to 20 communities to share my contents with.
 That is not counting other platforms that includes various online communities, social media groups, submission sites as well as my personal and business social media accounts.

 One post can easily have more than 50 shareable channels waiting for them.